mjedmonds/mjedmonds.github.io/CS50/notes_md/unit8_Arrays.md

 char letters[6];
 ```

-* We can initialize the array when we declare it using curly braces and intialization values using an initializer list:
+* We can initialize the array when we declare it using curly braces and initialization values using an initializer list:

 ```c
 int point[6] = {0,3,1,6,7,2};